johnrengelman/presentations/slides/index.md

 ## Providing variables at runtime

 * All variables **must** be defined for Terraform at runtime
+  * CLI prompt
+  * Default value
   * CLI arguments
   * Environment Variables
   * Properties file

+Note:  CLI will prompt for any undefined variables

 ---